RubbaBoy/QilletniDocs/docs/native_binding/native_functions.md

 ### Entity/Record Conversion

 Entities may also be automatically converted to and from Java records, using the [TypeConverter](https://api.qilletni.yarr.is/Qilletni.qilletni.api.main/is/yarr/qilletni/api/lang/types/conversion/TypeConverter.html) class.
+The instance of this class is acquired through automatic injection, see [Native Bind Factories](/native_binding/native_bind_factories/) for more information, and the other classes available to use.
 Below is an example of taking in an entity and automatically converting it to a record.

 ```qilletni title="cats.ql"
 entity Cat {